Your health this winter

 BC Housing: Emergency shelters program provides a temporary place to sleep, eat and wash for anyone who is homeless or at risk of homelessness.
 Some shelters may offer additional services such as meals, secure areas for belongings and a resource room with computers, phone or TV.
 Access to medical support, support staff and individualized help from a caseworker may be available.
 Find emergency shelter information and resources, including extreme weather shelters here:

-Colds and flu, and some conditions and illnesses are more common or are worse during the winter months.
+Cold and flu, and some other conditions and illnesses are more common or worse during the winter months.
 The holidays can also be a stressful time for many people and may cause some of us to experience seasonal affective disorder (SAD).
-In addition, the snow and ice can create hazards that increase the risk of falling and hurting yourself.
-To learn more about some of these common conditions, visit Common illnesses and injuries during winter.
+In addition, snow and ice can create hazards that increase the risk of falling and hurting yourself.
+To learn more about some of these common conditions, please visit Common illnesses and injuries during winter.

 Throughout the winter, temperatures will drop and it may be very cold outside.
 Learn about cold exposure and the steps you can take to protect yourself and your family:

-Healthy eating and physical activity promotes and supports social, physical, and mental well-being for everyone, at all ages and stages of life.
+Healthy eating and physical activity promote and support social, physical and mental well-being for everyone, at all ages and stages of life.
 For advice on what you can to live a healthy lifestyle, visit the Healthy living during winter page.

 The Emergency Room (ER) in hospitals can be very busy during winter months.
 Prepare and learn when you or a family member may need to use the ER.
 To learn more, see: